-- (c) The Guarantee Contribution Agreement of January 12, 2007, between World GTL Inc. and Petrotrin caters for the funding of cost overruns on the construction of the WGTL Trinidad Limited Gas-to-Liquids Plant, with periodic draw-downs.
+- (b) This loan arose from Petrotrin's settlement on 2009 July 07, of a loan payable by WGTL TL to a financial institution.
+As a result, 100% of the rights and interests of the Lender under its Credit Agreement with 'WGTL TL' were assigned to Petrotrin.
+On 2009 September 25, Petrotrin exercised its rights under the assigned Credit Agreement to appoint a Receiver after WGTL TL failed to repay the subject loan on its maturity on 2009 September 18.
+Due to insufficient cash flows and following discussions with Management and the Receiver, this loan receivable became fully impaired at 2010 September 30 (US\$127,807/TT\$801,936). - (c) The Guarantee Contribution Agreement of 2007 January 12 between World GTL Inc. and Petrotrin caters for the funding of cost overruns on the construction of the WGTL Trinidad Limited Gas-to-Liquids Plant, with periodic drawdowns.
 This loan represented shortfalls in the funding made by World GTL Inc., which were met by Petrotrin to a total amount of US\$97,107/TT\$609,862.
 These amounts are to be repaid on the second anniversary of the date of the respective disbursement, and interest was accrued at 7.23% during the first year of disbursement and 7.73% thereafter.
-Due to insufficient cash flows to service the WGTL-TL loan, the World GTL Inc loan became fully impaired at September 30, 2009.
-Further provisions for impairment were made on interest in arrears recorded for the years ended September 30, 2011 and September 30, 2010 of US\$7,514/TT\$48,002 and US\$7,514/TT\$47,632 respectively. - (d) At a meeting held on November 18, 2009 the Board of Directors agreed that all funds advanced by Petrotrin to the receiver will form a secured loan between Petrotrin and the receiver, at an interest rate of 10.37% for a term of three (3) years with a one (1) year moratorium on principal repayment.
-All funds advanced to the receiver will be used to complete the gas-to-liquids plant.
+Due to insufficient cash flows to service the WGTL TL loan, the World GTL Inc. loan became fully impaired at 2009 September 30. - (d) At a meeting held on 2009 November 18 the Board of Directors agreed that all funds advanced by Petrotrin to the Receiver will form a secured loan between Petrotrin and the Receiver, at an interest rate of 10.37% for a term of three (3) years with a one (1) year moratorium on principal repayment.

-A full provision for impairment was recognised on this loan receivable at September 30, 2010 (US\$42,452/TT\$268,809).
-Additional disbursements of US\$5,069/TT\$32,324 were made in the year ended September 30, 2011 and these amounts were also provided for in this financial year.
+A full provision for impairment was recognised on this loan receivable at 2010 September 30 (US\$42,452/TT\$268,809).
+Additional disbursements of US\$1,465/TT\$9,375 and US\$5,069/TT\$32,324 were made in the years ended 2012 September 30 and 2011 September 30 and these amounts were also provided for.